 There are many technical fabrics which are great for colder weather, however this article shall present those which are both widely available and consistent with their properties.

 When looking for an all round versatile fabric, it is hard to argue that cotton is not the best.
 Both breathable and soft, cotton garments can be made thin to suit warmer weather, or thicker and heavier to provide the heat throughout the winter months.
 The only downside to cotton is that it absorbs moisture, so if you get caught up in some adverse rain, you should hope to have an umbrella to hand.
+All of our graphic hoodies are crafted from luxury heavyweight jersey cotton.

 For the colder weather, you want to look for a heavier cotton build.
 Our jersey hoodies across the Owners’ Club, Blank and Graphics hoodies and sweaters are all crafted with heavyweight jersey cotton, at 450gsm (grams per square metre).
 Having such a heavyweight fabric means that the pieces are both warm enough for any colder climate and durable enough to last you, season after season.